 The Viva Learning approach is to use Microsoft Teams to deliver learning content, enabling users to organise, locate and share training in Teams chats, channels, and tabs.
 That is to say: putting the learning experience right where they collaborate every day.

 In fact, in describing its solution, Microsoft uses a sentiment that’s been the LMS365 mantra on the outset, namely training and development ‘in the flow of work’.

 The fact is, anything that involves logging into a separate portal becomes a disjointed experience for the end user, and therefore risks being neglected.

-How to get learning in the flow of work today
+How to get (managed) learning in the flow of work today

-The timelines around when Viva Learning will launch are not solid (perhaps towards the end of the year), but invitations have gone out for private preview.
+The timelines around when Viva Learning will launch are not solid (perhaps towards the end of the year), so it could be a way off yet.

-LMS365 gives this depth of functionality combined with an embedded Teams and SharePoint experience, and many other things besides, such as handling the enrolment and tracking of Virtual Instructor Led Training (using Teams sessions).
+Get in touch to discover how you can embed learning into the Teams and SharePoint experience, and achieve many other things besides, such as handling the enrolment and tracking of Virtual Instructor Led Training (using Teams sessions).